JinmuGo/blog_obsidian/post/12th-9oormthon/12th-9oormthon.en.md

 ### Hackathon Lecture

-_Exciting hackathon with open source_.
+Hackathon with open source excitement

 Before the Goormathon.
-We had a lecture that gave us an overview of how to approach a hackathon with the right mindset.
+We had a lecture that gave us an overview of what kind of mindset we should have for the hackathon.

-In particular, the importance of selection and focus was emphasized due to the nature of the hackathon, which is to develop a product in a short time.
+In particular, the importance of selection and focus was emphasized due to the nature of hackathons where you have to develop a product in a short time.
 Therefore, we introduced how to develop quickly by utilizing already developed open source or how to quickly materialize ideas by utilizing design tools such as Lean Canvas.

 In the MVP development process, we emphasized the following points.